 Even though the vinyl revival has been the talk of the town, the Audio-Technica AT-LP60 is no newcomer to the party.
-After being in the market for 50 years, it has revived and reincarnated itself as the best entry level fully automatic belt-drive turntable which is highly affordable and bound to please any entry-level vinyl enthusiast, looking for a digital backup to their expanding record collection.
+After being in the market for 50 years, it has revived and reincarnated itself as the best entry-level fully automatic belt-drive turntable which is highly affordable and bound to please any entry-level vinyl enthusiast, looking for a digital backup to their expanding record collection.

-- Fully automatic belt drive turntable
+- Fully automatic belt-drive turntable

 - 2 speeds: 33.5 and 45RPM

-- Pre amp can be switched with RCA phono and RCA line
+- Preamp can be switched with RCA phono and RCA line

-- High quality aluminum platter
+- High-quality aluminum platter

-- Comes with replacement stylus.
+- Comes with a replacement stylus.

 - No USB, but there is a USB version of this turntable available.

-It is considered the best because it not only sounds terrific with a phono preamp and included cartridges but provides great flexibility, speed accuracy and allows digitization of your LP collection.
-It provides a very high quality source material for very good channel separation and vocal clarity.
+It is considered the best because it not only sounds terrific with a phono preamp and included cartridges but provides great flexibility, speed accuracy and allows the digitization of your LP collection.
+The item has very high-quality source material for very good channel separation and vocal clarity.

 Pros of The AT-LP60